 Rapidly transition from biological hypotheses to pre-commercial applications

-The DOE Joint Genome Institute (JGI) is a National User Facility & the leading contributor of open source genomes for environment & energy to public databases.
+The DOE Joint Genome Institute (JGI) is a National User Facility & the leading contributor of publicly accessible genomes for environment & energy.

-- High-throughput sequencing, functional annotation, and metabolomics characterization of plants, fungi, microbes, and non-biomedical metagenomes
+- High-throughput large-scale sequencing, functional annotation, and metabolomics characterization of plants, fungi, microbes, and metagenomes

-- Data science and bioinformatics — for custom comparative analyses
+- Data science and bioinformatics — for comparative and advanced analyses

-- DNA synthesis for gene function and biosynthetic pathway discovery
+- DNA synthesis and host engineering for gene function and biosynthetic pathway discovery

 The Joint BioEnergy Institute (JBEI), is a DOE Bioenergy Research Center and includes six national laboratories, six academic institutions, and one industry partner.
 JBEI is led by Berkeley Lab and intellectual property developed by the institutional partners is managed and licensed by Berkeley Lab.